-- ISP here means "Internet connectivity" provider - Selecting the ISP is crucial for all E-Business providers - → You must be reachable at any time - → E-Mails must be accepted every time - Your webpages must be accessible even under heavy load " See next part if not hosting themselves! - → Servers and special services (e.g. VPN) must be possible " Even better: Available through the provider - Important in this respect is your current situation (what services are provided in-house) as well as plans for future expansions - → Changing an ISP might not be that easy as it looks! - " E.g. dedicated lines, termination equipment, outage time, static IP addresses, custom routes, reconfigurating equipment, etc.
+- ISP here means "Internet connectivity" provider - Selecting the ISP is crucial for all E-Business providers - \rightarrow You must be reachable at any time - → E-Mails must be accepted every time - → Your webpages must be accessible even under heavy load " See next part if not hosting them yourself! - → Servers and special services (e.g. VPN) must be possible " Even better: Available through the provider - Important here is the current situation (what services are provided in-house) as well as plans for future expansions - \rightarrow Changing an ISP might not be that easy as it looks! - " E.g. dedicated lines, termination equipment, outage time, static IP addresses, custom routes, reconfiguring equipment, etc.